What this chapter does

 If

-get_macro_regimefails or returns stale data, note this explicitly and degrade gracefully: pull key inputs directly (ISM, unemployment claims, CPI, Fed balance sheet) via web search and reconstruct a partial regime read. -
+get_macro_regimefails or returns stale data, note this explicitly and degrade gracefully: pull key inputs directly (ISM, unemployment claims, CPI, Fed/ECB/BoJ balance sheets) via web search and reconstruct a partial regime read. -

 Identify the single most important recent shift — what changed in the last 2–4 weeks that a user should know.